-Used in general circulation until 1932, the gold sovereign is an iconic British coin, examples of which can be found dating back to its original issue in 1817 to present day.
-The sovereign is based on a coin originally minted in 1489 called the English Gold Sovereign.
-Produced up until 1604, these historic pieces of gold were largely produced as bullion but occasionally used in general circulation.
-The English Gold Sovereign is an extremely rare gold coin and was a much revered coin during its day.
+Used in general circulation until 1932, this is the most iconic of British coins, examples of which can be found dating back to its original issue in 1817 to the present day.
+The first coin was originally minted in 1489 and was called the English Gold Sovereign.
+Produced up until 1604, these historic pieces were largely produced as bullion but occasionally used in general circulation.
+The English Gold Sovereign is an extremely rare coin and was a much-revered coin during its day.
 Originally weighing half a troy ounce, King Henry VIII decreased the gold content from 23-carat to 22-carat.
 Dubbed ‘crown gold’ this revision became the gold standard by which both Britain and the U.S. has adhered to.
 The English sovereign was replaced by the Sovereign in 1817 following the Great Recoinage of 1816.
 Prior to this, the weight of sovereigns (as well as other coins) fluctuated dramatically.
-The Coin Act provided a strict technical specification for the new sovereigns (and other coins) that remains in place today, though a small degree of adjustment was made following the adoption of decimalisation.The coins were minted exclusively in the UK between the period 1817 to 1917 when production was shared with mints in Canada, Australia and South Africa.
-In 1957 the coin’s production was returned exclusively to the Royal Mint until 2013 when a deal with Indian based manufacturers, MMTC-PAMP, took over some of the minting.
-The techniques used at MMTC-PAMP are identical to the Welsh based Royal Mint but coins produced overseas bear a special ‘I’ mark to distinguish them from British produced sovereigns.Over the years, many designs of sovereign have been issued as well as several variations including the half sovereign, double sovereign and quintuple sovereign.
+The Coin Act provided a strict technical specification for the new sovereign coins (and other coins) that remains in place today, though a small degree of adjustment was made following the adoption of decimalization.